What To Know Before Hiring A Licensed Bail Bondsman

 The department also handles complaints about bail bond producers and agencies.
 They receive complaints through many channels, including consumers, insurers, and courts.

 The department can investigate and take disciplinary action by suspending, revoking, or refusing the bail bond producer/agency license renewal.
-Additionally, it may also impose fines and forfeitures.
-Finally, the department may make any rules necessary.
+It may also impose fines and forfeitures.
+Finally, the department may make any necessary rules.